Another lecture note from macroeconomic class.

 $${\frac{wL}{Y}} = 1 - \alpha \qquad \text{and} \qquad \underbrace{\frac{rK}{Y}}_{\text{capital share}} = \alpha$$This is a special and convenient property of Cobb-Douglas that really, does not hold for any general production functions…

-So from the data, we can verify IF an economy satisfies Cobb Douglas, if it’s efficient.
+So from the data, we can verify whether an economy that is assumed to satisfy Cobb Douglas is efficient.